Gargaj/contentifier/README.md

 # contentifier
-Single file website / content engine inspired by http://github.com/vrana/adminer - currently weighs about 20k, allows for Wordpress-like content management.
+Single file website / content engine aimed to be a combination of the compactness of http://github.com/vrana/adminer and the featureset of Wordpress.
+Currently around 20 kilobytes.

 ## Warning
 Still heavily work in progress; no first user experience, etc., not documented well.